isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-commit-size-and-speed.md

 |     13 |         |        |   13.59 | 7359    |
 |     14 |         |        |   13.26 | 7542    |

+*Raw data from the test runs.*

-We observe: Going from single row commits to 16 row commits, we get a 10-fold speed increase, and going to 1024 row commits, we are seeing another factor of 10.
+*We observe:* Going from single row commits to 16 row commits, we get a 10-fold speed increase, and going to 1024 row commits, we are seeing another factor of 10.
 After that, there is hardly any improvement for our chosen record size and hardware.